Category Archives: indie

 “Full of Grace” Virgin Mary’s Story

-full of graceUnderstanding the passion related to Christian stories has flocked our existence since the beginning of telling stories.
-Each biblical story brings an example to us while the parables offer a lesson, and here we have the Virgin Mary’s account, “It’s not about explaining things.
+full of graceUnderstanding the passion for Christian stories has shaped our existence since the beginning of storytelling.
+Each biblical story brings an example to us, while the parables offer a lesson, and here we have the Virgin Mary’s account: “It’s not about explaining things.
 It’s about living….”

 Directed and written by Andrew Hyatt, Full of Grace captures the soul of the perfection of our Lord Jesus and his blessed Mother.
 Even though the movie was produced on an indie budget, it still shines with the Christian influences of heart and soul.